landtechnologies/technical-challenge/README.md

 The coding challenge is optional if you have some code that you're particularly proud of and able to share with us.
 Otherwise the challenges are below.

-- [Sold Price Map](sold-price-map.md) - orientated towards Full Stack/Backend/Frontend/Junior Engineers
+- [Sold Price Map](sold-price-map.md) - orientated towards Full Stack/Backend/Frontend Engineers
-- [EPC Data Import](epc-data-import.md) - orientated towards Data Engineers
+- [EPC Data Import](epc-data-import.md) - orientated towards Data/Backend Engineers

 ## How we assess your work